tonyelhabr/bdb2021/README.md

 targeted receiver does not have a causal relationship with EPA.

-Lastly, the apples-to-apples t-test table shows lack of significance across nearly all conditions.
+Lastly, the apples-to-apples t-test table shows lack of significance across most conditions, with the exception of 2.
+The significant results indicate that EPA is higher when man-to-man coverage is played on the targeted receiver (’`Same Defender?
+Y"`) and the pass is successful (`"EPA | Pass Successful?
+Y"`), and also when man-to-man coverage is played on a successful passes that do not target picks (`"EPA | Pass Successful?
+Y & Target Picked?
+N"`), even after adjustment

 ![tab\_t\_test\_epa\_has\_same\_defender\_adjusted\_has\_same\_defender](https://github.com/tonyelhabr/bdb2021-data/raw/master/figs/tab_t_test_epa_has_same_defender_adjusted_has_same_defender.png)

-Overall, I would say that there is sufficient evidence against the type of coverage on the targeted receiver having a causal effect on EPA.
-The lack of causal effect was perhaps foreshadowed by some of the defender play examples.
+Overall, I would say that there is sufficient evidence against the type of coverage on the targeted receiver having a causal effect on EPA, although it is interesting that there is some evidence for man-to-man coverage on the targeted receiver leading to higher EPA when the pass is successful.
+The overall lack of causal effect was perhaps foreshadowed by some of the defender play examples.
 In one case, a defensive lineman made a great individual play in intercepting the pass at the line of scrimmage.
 In another case, the QB evidently made a bad decision.
 Neither should be attributed to the type of coverage on the target.

 ## Machine Learning Approach